whilo/lambda.demos/reward.md

 ### Good behaviour

-1. Labor contributed, measured in demos.
+1. Labor contributed, measured in `demos`.
 The rewards are then normalized to sum to one.
 (0.25 of reward)
 2. Evaluation sheet for each user.
 This anonymous mechanism allows people to distribute demos to people they enjoy working with.
 (0.25 of reward)

 # Problems
 - Fake completion of the plan to gain rewards.
-But this will devalue demos, as its purpose is plan fulfillment and it won't be used if the system is faked.
+But this will devalue `demos`, as its purpose is plan fulfillment and it won't be used if the system is faked.